A Comparison of the functors of points of Supermanifolds: The Weil--Berezin functor and the Shvarts embedding

 \begin{proof}[Proof of theorem \ref{theor:full_and_faithful}] Lemma \ref{lemma:A0_smooth_nat_tr} accounts for the case in which $M$ and $N$ are superdomains.
 For the general case, let us suppose we have

 Fixing a suitable atlas of both supermanifolds, we obtain, in view of lemma \ref{lemma:A0_smooth_nat_tr}, a family of local morphisms.
 Such a family will give a morphism $M \to N$ if and only if they do not depend on the choice of the coordinates.
-Let us suppose that $U$ and $V$ are open subsupermanifolds of $M$ and $N$ respectively, $U \isom \K^{p|q}$, $V \isom \K^{m|n}$, such that $\alpha_\K(\topo{U}) \subseteq \topo{V}$, and
+Let us suppose that $U$ and $V$ are charts on $M$ and $N$ respectively, {$U \isom U^{p|q}\subseteq \K^{p|q}$, $V \isom V^{m|n}\subseteq \K^{m|n}$}, such that $\alpha_\K(\topo{U}) \subseteq \topo{V}$, and { } are two different choices of coordinates on $U$ and $V$ respectively.
+The natural transformations